 At the request of Carnegie Hill Neighbors, on April 12 Congressman Jerrold Nadler sent a letter to the Federal Communications Commission asking that the agency review the proposed installation of 5G sidewalk towers throughout New York City according to the guidelines of the National Historic Preservation Act.
-The FCC took action and sent a letter to Citybridge, the parent company of LinkNYC, confirming that installation of the proposed towers are subject to the Commission's environmental and historic preservation review process.
+The FCC took action and sent a letter to CityBridge, the parent company of LinkNYC, confirming that installation of the proposed towers are subject to the Commission's environmental and historic preservation review process.

 Read both letters by clicking on the images below.

-Below are renderings of towers at proposed locations throughout Carnegie Hill
+Renderings of towers at proposed locations throughout Carnegie Hill